 Many of us have experienced synchronicities without truly having tools to grasp what underlies these events.
 As an integral part of bringing The Red Book to a close, Jung formulated the concept of synchronicity.
 We will reconsider this cosmological principle in the light of a new scientific paradigm.
 The study of complex adaptive systems, in particular, affords a unique opportunity to reassess and revise several of Jung’s key concepts, including synchronicity, in line with his own evolving model of the psyche.
 In this workshop we will review and apply these concepts to experiences of the interactive field in analysis.
 We will observe self-organizing processes in analysis which lead to experiences of emergence in which what happens goes beyond the sum of the contributions by either analyst or analysand.
 In this vein, we will draw upon clinical presentation of the use of empathy, enactments, parallel processes and moments of complexity, including synchronistic occurrences within the context of analysis.

-is the incoming Provost for Pacifica Graduate Institute; he is Past-President of the International Association for Analytical Psychology; has served as the U.S. Editor for The Journal of Analytical Psychology
+is Past-President/CEO of Pacifica Graduate Institute; he is Past-President of the International Association for Analytical Psychology (IAAP); has served as the U.S. Editor for The Journal of Analytical Psychology

-and a volume edited with Linda Carter, Analytical Psychology: Contemporary Perspectives in Jungian Psychology
+, and an earlier one with Linda Carter, Analytical Psychology: Contemporary Perspectives in Jungian Psychology.

 What makes a conscious life?
 Before becoming conscious, things just happen.
 When we challenge habits and patterns that constrain our lives, we begin to find inner authority; life gains greater choice, purpose, and meaning.
 Even those aspects of experience that we don’t want and would never choose, can be made meaningful.
 This lecture explores how to claim inner authority, navigate change, loss, and suffering, and step into the journey of a lifetime — becoming who you truly are.